enleak/enleak.github.io/MemLabs 1/Lab1.md

 ![image](https://github.com/enleak/enleak.github.io/assets/55566953/49d9f567-dbc1-4419-8156-02fc6e2c8085)

 Googling for `mspaint memory dump` takes us to a writeup for a 2020 CTF on CTFtime.org.
 ![image](https://github.com/enleak/enleak.github.io/assets/55566953/96967ed7-4dee-4b7a-9ff9-f92900395e02)

+The writeup mentions that after dumping the memory for `mspaint.exe`, they opened it up in GIMP as "Raw image data, and set the offset up until there's some image or solid color came up on the preview"
 ![image](https://github.com/enleak/enleak.github.io/assets/55566953/f2976ab2-a37e-4449-9979-ecbaf39378ba)
 Source: https://ctftime.org/writeup/23198